-- In nearby Eagles Nest Township, MN, residents have fed wild black bears for over 40 years.
+- In nearby Eagles Nest Township, MN, residents have fed wild black bears since 1961.
 Dozens of bears have lost their fear of people over the years.
 No one was attacked.
 A story about one of those bears is here: “Ed Orazem: the man who feeds bears,” published in the Ely Echo, August 26, 1985.

 - At the Vince Shute Wildlife Sanctuary near Orr, MN, people have hand-fed and petted hundreds of wild black bears for decades.
 Until the mid-1990’s, the public was free to mingle with the wild bears without rules or supervision.
 People teased bears with food for pictures.
 Toddlers steadied themselves against 500-pound bears.
 People lifted children up to bears’ mouths for reasons beyond understanding.
 There were occasional nips and scratches, but no attacks.

 - Around Ely, researchers have worked closely with wild black bears since 1969 (plus 2 previous years in Michigan).
 No bear came after them and hurt them.
-In the last 2 decades, Ely researchers and 100+ volunteers spent thousands of hours walking with dozens of black bears, including mothers with cubs (Rogers and Wilker 1990).
+For over 30 years, Ely researchers and 100+ volunteers spent thousands of hours walking with dozens of black bears, including mothers with cubs (Rogers and Wilker 1990).
 There were occasional nips and scratches, but no attacks.
 The more accustomed the bears became to observers, the more they ignored them.

 - In Michigan, Dr. Terry DeBruyn spent 4 years walking with wild black bears, including mothers with cubs, for his Ph.D.
 The bears did not attack anyone.
 Read his experiences in Walking With Bears here on the Book Table.